rscarson/rscarson.github.io/_posts/2024-7-25-embedding_js_with_rustyscript.md

 }
 ```

+This is the fastest way to interact with javascript, but by no means the only way.

 ### A more comprehensive example

-But one ES module does not an ecosystem make.
-So let's try it again, but this time we will add more options to our runtime, and manage our errors a little better.
+Let's try it again, but this time we will add more options to our runtime.

-Let's embed our TS module into the executable directly; after all, it is a very small file we will always need - why take the extra hit from filesystem overhead?
+First, we will embed our module into the executable directly; after all;
+it is a very small file we will always need - why take the overhead from the filesystem?

 ```rust
 use rustyscript::{module, StaticModule};